-- Send at least one teacher from the monarch garden team to Monarch Mission curriculum training on Saturday, July 23, 2022 and Saturday, August 20, 2022.
+- Send at least one teacher from the monarch garden team to Monarch Mission curriculum training on Saturday, July 15, 2023 and Saturday, August 19, 2023.
+The grant award will be rescinded if at least one teacher from the school does not attend each of the two training sessions.
 A stipend of $100 will be paid to each teacher who attends the curriculum training, for a total of $200 per teacher for attending two training sessions.
 A maximum of three teachers from each school can attend each training.

 - Complete teacher-focused evaluations before and after the curriculum training sessions and after the garden is installed.

 - Complete student-focused evaluations before and after the garden is installed.
-Provide evaluation results to Rebecca Snyder, Conservation and Science Director at OKC Zoo.
+Provide evaluation results to Emily Geest, Postdoctoral Fellow at OKC Zoo.
 Instructions for the student evaluations will be provided in the curriculum training sessions.

-- Register the garden on okiesformonarchs.org and nwf.org/Garden-for-Wildlife/Create/Schoolyards/Certify, after it is installed.
+- Register the garden on https://www.okiesformonarchs.org and https://www.nwf.org/Garden-for-Wildlife/Create/Schoolyards/Certify, after it is installed.